dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/04-case-studies.md

 - **The Challenge**: Training employees on complex, high-pressure tasks (like "Black Friday" management) is difficult in a classroom.
 - **The Solution**: Immersive VR simulations where AI actors respond dynamically to trainee decisions.
-- **The Result**: A 15% improvement in employee performance scores and a massive reduction in training time for procedural work.
+- **The Result**: A measurable improvement in employee performance scores and a massive reduction in training time for procedural work.

 ## 3. Specialized Learning: Accessibility and Engagement